Nexx360 Documentation

 The rtc-config code can be directly copied from the button on the top right of the website page "View rtc-config".

 You can add the cookie-sync functionality to help bidders identify the user and bid accordingly.
-This is optional but recommended to ensure better attractiveness to bidders.
+While this step is optional, it is recommended to improve attractiveness to bidders.

-This is GDPR compliant as it won't be done in case a user doesn't give his consent.
+This process is GDPR compliant, as it will not be executed if a user doesn't provide consent.

-Here is the script to add on your page:
+Here is the script to add to your page:

 <amp-iframe